LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: Method

 where $\mathrm{DT}$ denotes a Dimension Transformation (DT) block, used for transforming the dimension of the embedding.
 The obtained embedding $\bm{l}_u \in \mathbb{R}^{2d}$ contains the LLMs' open-world knowledge of whether user $u$ exhibits characteristics of fraudsters.

 Next, we aim to maximize the agreement between the representations $\bm{l}_u$ and $\bm{r}_u$ to integrate the open-world knowledge:

 where $\mathrm{sim}(\cdot)$ is the cosine similarity function.
+We can incorporate this agreement maximization into the LCT through loss optimization (see details in Section~\ref{sec:lct_train}).

 Such agreement maximization can further help the representation $\bm{r}_u$ considering fraudster characteristics from both specific knowledge within the current sequential recommender system and the LLMs’ open-world knowledge, thereby better reflecting the likelihood $p_u$ of the user $u$ being a fraudster.